DermotBoyle/chaingoTask/README.md

 The tests I have created are with MochaJS. ( 'mocha test' in the console will run it)

 **
-As you'll see I tried to introduce an element of OOP programming to the task.
+As you'll see I tried to introduce an element of OOP to the task.
 Words like Nil and X for strike I did originally allow to run as you can see in the commits, but as I broke the file up for testing purposes I needed to change the values to bowling.x for example.